philippremy/WavyBackgrounds/README.md

 $ npm run tauri build -- --target universal-apple-darwin   # Build a universal binary (requires both Rust Chains to be installed!)
 $ npm run tauri dev                                        # Build a live development build with Hot Reloading
 ```

-[^1]: If you have multiple Rust toolchains installed: First set your compiler default to nightly: `rustup default nightly`.